 Jeff works with lenders and borrowers to structure, document, and negotiate cash flow, asset-based, mezzanine, real estate acquisition, and construction loan financings.
 He represents private equity groups, small, middle-market, and large corporations in mergers, acquisitions, divestitures, and the drafting and negotiating of contracts.
 Real estate owners and developers seek Jeff’s advice in the acquisition, construction, and leasing of real property.

-In addition to his role as a Co-Chairman of the Firm, Jeff serves as the Leader of the Firm’s Banking and Financial Services Practice as well as the Member in Charge of the Firm’s Pittsburgh office.
+In addition to his role as Chairman of the firm, Jeff serves as the Leader of the firm’s Banking and Financial Services Practice as well as the Member in Charge of the firm’s Pittsburgh office.

 Named one of the Region’s 50 Fast Trackers by Pittsburgh Business Times

-Maurice Cleveland Waltersdorf Award Recipient for Innovative Leadership from Washington & Jefferson College
+Received the Maurice Cleveland Waltersdorf Award for Innovative Leadership from Washington & Jefferson College

 Member of the Board of the Washington Health System

 Member of the Board of the National Association of Corporate Directors, Three Rivers Chapter